imayhaveborkedit/discord-ext-voice-recv/README.md

 **This extension should be more or less functional, but the code is not yet feature complete.
 No guarantees are given for stability or random breaking changes.**

 ## Installing
-**Python 3.8 or higher is required**, preferably 3.11 or whatever is latest
+**Python 3.8 or higher is required**, preferably at least 3.11 or whatever is latest

 ```
 python -m pip install discord-ext-voice-recv